12,445 papers · continuously updated · last export: 10 Aug 2026livingmeta.ai

 Methods & scope

-Inclusion: cosine ≥ 0.5 to the agenda-item embedding, relevance ≥ 6; synthesised from the top 50 best-evidenced papers.
+Inclusion: cosine ≥ 0.5 to the agenda-item embedding, relevance ≥ 6.
+1,041 papers match that rule.
+Each synthesis pass reads at most 50 of them, ranked by extraction depth then similarity; this review currently rests on 50.
 Membership is frozen (same query each cycle); the synthesis is regenerated incrementally and fully rebaselined periodically.

 Synthesis by Claude Opus 4.8; membership gating by Claude Haiku.